freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    volume, password database, and two-factor authentication device will allow the attacker to access both servers and the *Journalist Interface*.

-What Compromise of the Admin's Property Can Surrender
+What compromise of the admin's property can surrender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  To access the *Journalist Interface*, the *Application Server*, or the